zbillman/Other_Riddles/Other Riddles Archive/2018-12-07 Hearthstone Holy Wrath/2018-12-07_Hearthstone_holy_wrath.md

     ## # A tibble: 1 x 1
     ##   `mean(Hellfiend == 0)`
     ##                    <dbl>
-    ## 1                 0.0387
+    ## 1                 0.0383

 Result
 ======

-Looks like there was ~3.85% chance of that happening.
+Looks like in the siuation I simulated (which is surprisingly close to the real situation, BUT ISN'T) there was ~3.85% chance of that happening.
 Quite lucky!
+BUT WRONG!